heridev/smsforall-rails-api/README.md

 localhost:3030/panel/sidekiq
 ```

-### Test suite
+### Unit Tests using Rspec
-As of now on July 1st, 2020, we only have Rspec tests in place, if you want to run them, just do it as follows
+As of December 2023, we only have Rspec tests in place, if you want to run them all, run the following command:

+> NOTE: this will be automated in a Github action soon
 ```
 export RAILS_MASTER_KEY=bb5ffbd20b7fb60b4f05932fb2189277
 bundle exec rspec spec